-From the those who believe that they do not have to make any efforts in their daily email communications, to the spammers who jam our inboxes and use our resources without recourse.
+Some believe that they do not have to make any efforts in their daily email communications.
+Then you have the spammers who jam our inboxes and use our resources without recourse.
 Why has this become acceptable?
-It really never did.
-We accepted it and allowed it to continue.
-Now is the time to lead by example.

-This Pledge is for those who want to reflect the importance of taking the time to show courtesy, to spell check, to say Hi and Thank You! in emails.
+This Pledge is for those who want to reflect on the importance of taking the time to be courteous.
+For example, to spell-check, to say Hi and Thank You! in emails.

-To make clear that showing concern for those on the other side by virtue of our actions and words is simply common courtesy.
+Showing concern for those on the other side by our actions and words is simply common courtesy.
+And reflects our humanity.

-To support that because they understand how technology works, to use it properly and that these efforts are part and parcel of participation.
-To hide behind this screen as an excuse to be lazy or crude will no longer be acceptable.
+When you understand how technology works, you use it properly.
+That effort is part and parcel of participation.
+To hide behind this screen as an excuse to be lazy, crude, or appear uninformed is no longer acceptable.

-The goal is not to tell people what to do or hinder free speech as some will immediately assume.
-The purpose is to ensure the online world does not degrade to the point where we no longer want to participate or make the efforts necessary towards behaving in such a way that allows each and every one of us to grow, learn, enjoy and prosper.
+As some will immediately assume, the goal is not to tell people what to do or hinder free speech.
+The purpose is to ensure the online world does not degrade to where we no longer want to participate.

-As a concerned Netizen who enjoys communicating with technology in an informed and courteous manner; who doesn’t want to see the online world lose its humanity, I hereby take the following E-mail Etiquette Pledge:
+As a concerned Netizen who enjoys using technology to communicate in an informed and courteous manner, who doesn’t want to see the online world lose its human touch, I take the following Email Etiquette Pledge due to this.

-- I will do my best and make an effort to learn about and follow proper E-mail Etiquette so that I can communicate with courtesy and clarity so as to avoid misunderstandings.
-E-mail is not just about me — it is about the person on the other side of the screen as well!
+Do my best and make an effort to learn about and follow proper Email Etiquette to communicate with courtesy and clarity to avoid misunderstandings.
+Email is not just about me — it is about the person on the other side of the screen as well.

-- I will do my best to ensure I don’t hide behind this screen to say and do things I would otherwise not do if face-to-face with those I email.
+Ensure I don’t hide behind this screen to say and do things I would otherwise not do face-to-face with those I email.

-- I will do my best to make an effort to understand technology enough to be able to use it properly so that my lack of knowledge doesn’t have a negative impact on those I communicate with.
+I will make an effort to understand technology enough to use it properly so that my lack of knowledge doesn’t harm or hurt those I communicate with.

-By taking the above simple pledge, I hope to help encourage other onliners to not use this wonderful technology as an excuse to be lazy or not do what is right but rather as a reason to reach out and communicate as educated, civil, caring and courteous human beings.
+By taking this simple pledge, I hope to help encourage other onliners not to use this incredible technology as an excuse to be lazy.
+Instead, let’s reach out and communicate as educated, civil, caring, and courteous human beings.